Skip to main content

 Matthew 17:26–27

-The payment comes miraculously, not from collected funds.
+Jesus was still under Law, and the temple service was a essential part of it, the new covenant was established in His death.
+The payment Jesus made comes miraculously, not from collected funds.
 This episode highlights Jesus’ freedom from institutional funding while temporarily submitting to an order that is passing away.

-The woman whom Jesus praised for giving all, was giving into the treasury, not tithing, or giving out of generosity but that which was required by Mosaic Law.
-She gave way less than the Law required (which was only a small amount, some say equated to a few days of common labor) but Jesus praised her and did not condemn her.
+The woman whom Jesus praised for giving all, was giving into the treasury, not tithing, not giving out of generosity but that which was required by Mosaic Law.
+She gave a lot less than the Law required (the Law required once a year a small amount, some say equated to a few days of common labor, she gave by my calculations about 1/32 of that) but Jesus praised her and did not condemn her.
 Right before this passage he warns of the religious leaders teachings that destroyed widows homes (Mark 12:38-40)

 VI.
 Paul’s “Right” in 1 Corinthians 9: Defined and Refused